nashie1004/ClockAndSimpleRecursion/README.md

 # Clock and Simple Recursion
 As instructed [here](https://docs.google.com/document/d/1wIcWr4Q6M8O0AZKJ5V_OxxabMd3N2pV_HjrF87ZMSvA/edit?pli=1).
 As for my thoughts on this assignment, the first one was easy and simple while the second one was significantly harder and took me more time to accomplish.
+You can find the code for each task in their respective directory.

 ## 1
 Negates invalid user input and only allows valid hours and minutes.
 Uses a simple clock angle formula.